Fallen-Breath/more-statistics/README.md

 ## break_bedrock

-When a bedrock is deleted by a piston or a sticky piston, the nearest player to the bedrock within 5 blocks will increase this stat by 1
+When a bedrock is deleted by a piston or a sticky piston, the nearest non-spectator player to the bedrock within 5 blocks will increase this stat by 1

 Criteria: `minecraft.custom:minecraft.break_bedrock`